 Bob is a member of the American Rhododendron Society, and is involved with their Seed Exchange Committee.
 He is also a past president of the Rhododendron Species Botanical Garden in Federal Way, Washington.

-Kim helps us with our babies, easing them out of their communal pot when they first germinate and moving them into their very own two inch pot, where they can establish themselves as plants ready to become an independent rhododendron.
-It’s tedious but rewarding work that Kim does well.
+Kim Danner, “retired” nurse, sculptor and grower of food for our local food bank, is in charge of nursing our babies, easing them out of their communal pot when they first germinate, and moving them into their very own flat or two-inch pot, where they can establish themselves as plants ready to become independent rhododendrons.
+It’s tedious but rewarding work that Kim has been doing beautifully since 2015.
+We are grateful for her contributions to our mission.